Accio/BioQC-example/bioqc-simulation.md

 GSM502610   Spleen           Monocytes                 Erythroid_cells
 GSM502611   Spleen           Monocytes                 Myeloblast

 By comparing the tissue labels provided by the authors and the predictions of *BioQC*, we notice that in most cases the two match well        (despite of ontological differences).
-In three cases (sample ID GSM502573, GSM502594, and GSM502596) though there seem to be intriguing differences, which might be explained by different sampling procedures or immune cell infiltration.
+In three cases (sample ID GSM502573, GSM502594, and GSM502596) though, there seem to be intriguing differences, which might be explained by different sampling procedures or immune cell infiltration.
 We will however in this vignette not further explore them.
 These three samples are removed from the simulation procedures.

 ### An example of weighted mixing: heart and jejunum